JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-gradle/multi-projects-structure/index.md

 # Gradle Project Structure

-* An overview of Gradle's default project structure
+* An overview of Gradle's default project structure.
-* How to structure Gradle projects for multiple modules
+* How to structure Gradle projects for multiple modules.